 You wonder how you'll ever be able to tell a healthy, mature love partner from another toxic manipulator.
 Rather than take a chance, you'd rather just step out of the game.

 Or it's possible you jump in too quickly, desperate to find someone who treats you with love, kindness, and respect — only to be attracted to same abusive type of person.

-There's no question that your emotionally abusive relationship has taken a toll on you, but you don't have to suffer with the after-effects forever.
+There's no question that your emotionally abusive relationship has taken a toll on you, but you don't have to suffer with the after-effects of emotional abuse forever.

-You can heal from emotional abuse and move on to become a happy, self-assured person who knows how to choose a better, kinder, more mature partner next time.
+You can heal from emotional abuse and move on to become a self-assured, happy person who knows how to choose a better, kinder, more mature partner next time.

-Here are some positive, practical actions you can take to accelerate the healing process:
+Here are 7 positive, practical action steps you can take to accelerate the healing from emotional abuse:

 1. Listen to your head, not your heart.

 As you know, it is possible to love someone and know they are bad for you at the same time.

 Your heart might be telling you how you should give him one more chance.
 Your heart might trigger memories of all of the good times you had with her.
 Your heart might compel you to pick up the phone and see how your ex is doing because you miss him so much.

 All of those feelings are powerful and compelling.
 You've spent years with this person, and it really hurts to be separated from them.
 Some nights you can hardly bear it.
 He or she is like a drug, and you need another hit.